metaphori/Template-Hugo-Shared-Slides/git/remote-operations.md

 * The local branch `master` is set up to track `origin/master` as upstream
 * Additional branches are *fetched* (they are known locally), but they are not checked out

+### Observation of repositories with remotes

+* Branches, including remote branches, can be visualized with `git branch -a`
+* The current status of all branches can be visualized with `git log --oneline --graph --all`

 ---

 ## Importing remote branches